Superbird11/ranges/readme.md

 ## Introduction

-One curious missing feature in Python (and several other programming languages) is the absence of a Range data structure - a continuous set of values from some starting point to some ending point.
+One curious missing feature in Python (and several other programming languages) is the absence of a proper Range data structure - a _continuous_ set of values from some starting point to some ending point.
+Python's built-in `range()` produces an object that can be used to iterate over numbers, but it's not continuous (e.g.
+`1.5 in range(1, 2)` returns `False`) and doesn't work
+for non-numeric types like dates.
 Instead, we have to make do with verbose `if`/`else` comparisons:

 ```python